Theory of ab initio downfolding with arbitrary range electron-phonon coupling: Inclusion of phonon effects

 which is an attractive screened electron-electron interaction, with both the high- and the low-frequency dielectric constants determining the amount of screening.
-For $\epsilon_o \rightarrow \infty$, the phonon-mediated attraction approaches the value $-1/(\epsilon_{\infty}|\mathbf{R}-\mathbf{R}'|)$, perfectly canceling the screened electron-electron repulsion.
-In contrast to this, if we consider the more general expression of Eq.\,\eqref{eq:Uph_long_range} for the case of multiple LO phonons, the absolute magnitude of the long-range attraction provided by phonons is not bound by that of the repulsive electron-electron interactions.
+For $\epsilon_o \rightarrow \infty$, the phonon-mediated attraction approaches the value $-1/(\epsilon_{\infty}|\mathbf{R}-\mathbf{R}'|)$, perfectly canceling the screened electron-electron repulsion, but unable to result in net attraction, consistent with the single-phonon limit of a dielectric discussed in Ref.~\cite{RevModPhys.53.81}.